BirdLifeInternational/track2kba/README.md

 <img src="man/figures/README-estSpaceUse-1.png" width="100%" />

 This gives us an estimate of the core areas in which each individual spends time while on foraging trips.
-At this step we should verify that the smoothing parameter value we selected is producing reasonable space use estimates, give what we know about our study animals.
+At this step we should verify that the smoothing parameter value we selected is producing reasonable space use estimates, given what we know about our study animals.

 The next step is to estimate to what degree this tracked sample is representative of the larger population.
 That is, how well does the variation in space use of these individuals encapsulate the wider population-level variation?
 To do this we use the `repAssess` function.